Naurislv/apple_picking_robot/docs/ROS.md

 More info: http://wiki.ros.org/rqt_graph

+## Debugging

+Displaying images using rqt:

+1. Run your ROS software
+2. Run `roscore` from terminal, if it is not already running
+3. Run `rqt_image_view` from terminal.
+GUI should pop up and then just choose right topic.

 ## Setup ROS

 There are many tutorials how to setup ROS so we will not go into details but rather point out some issues we had.